jito-foundation/jito-solana/CONTRIBUTING.md

 *all* code should be updated as soon as possible to reflect the new conventions.

+## First Time Contributors

+First time contributors should read through this guide in its entirety before opening a pull request.
+Additionally, pull requests from external (and especially first time) contributors that make inconsequential changes may be closed without merging at the discretion of Agave maintainers.
+Pull requests will be deemed consequential or not on a case by case basis.
+As an example, spelling and/or grammar fixes will almost always be considered inconsequential, unless they materially correct the message.

 ## Pull Requests

 Small, frequent PRs are much preferred to large, infrequent ones.
 A large PR is